Lists of most common surnames in South American countries

-This is a list of the most common surnames in South America.
+This article contains lists of the most common surnames in most of the countries of South America, including two transcontinental countries.
+Countries are arranged in alphabetical order.

 Argentina

-Most surnames are of Spanish, Italian, French, German, Irish, and Polish origin, in that order.
+Most surnames are of Spanish and Italian origin.

 Brazil

 Most of the surnames of the Brazilian population have a Portuguese origin, due to Portuguese colonization in the country (it is estimated that 80% of the Brazilian population has at least one Portuguese ancestor), while other South American countries were largely colonized by the Spanish.
-However, due to historical immigration, there are also surnames of African, Arabic, German, Italian, Japanese, and Spanish origin.
+However, due to historical immigration, there are also surnames of African, Arabic, German, Italian and Japanese origin.
 2010 data:

 Chile

 All surnames are Spanish in origin, with quite a few of them being Basque (e.g. Araya or Zúñiga).

 Note: The source (Civil Registry and Identification Service) does not mention the reference year (it was published in 2008) or whether the count includes only the first surname or both surnames (Chile uses two surnames, but the second one is rarely mentioned).
 It is assumed the first table refers to both surnames (it is unknown if people having the same first and second surname are counted once or twice) and the second table to the first surname only.
 It is also unclear whether Chileans living abroad were counted, although it is probable that those that were born in Chile were included, as they were registered at birth.